Fuel Tax Licensing and Reporting

 Interest Computation (IFTA Form 101 Column P)

-IFTA tax returns are due and must be postmarked no later than the last day of the month following the end of the quarter to be timely.
+IFTA tax returns and all payments due must be postmarked no later than the last day of the month following the end of the quarter to be timely.
 If you file late, interest must be computed on any tax due for each jurisdiction and for each fuel type as indicated on each Form 101 Column O. Interest is computed on the tax due from the due date of the return until the date payment is received.

 (If you have trouble viewing the forms, please hold down the shift key then click on the form you need).